GabrielBorghetti/tiptime/README.md

-This is a "training" app that i built using android develepor tutorial.
+This is a "training" app that i've built using android develepor tutorial.
-But i've changeg a few things such as the interface and created some extras functions.
+But i've changed a few things such as the interface and created some extras functions.